Please click below to view a calendar of External research funding opportunities:

 - University Research Leave may be prolonged by external funding in a manner to be agreed by the candidate and the Research Committee on the terms offered by the funder.

-- No application for external funding will be acceptable unless it is notified to the Chair of the Research Committee, and has the support of the head of division.
+- No application for external funding will be accepted unless it is notified to the Chair of the Research Committee, and has the support of the head of division.

 - As stated in the University Leave Policy, periods of externally-funded leave will contribute towards future entitlement to institutional leave, subject to the limit that "the amount of such time that can be counted towards eligibility is normally restricted to one period in seven" (University Policy).
 (Periods of sick leave or maternity leave contribute in full towards future entitlement.)